 What you need to know

-If eligible, you must have Medicare parts A and B to enroll in retiree insurance and prescription drug programs.
-To allow for processing, we recommend you enroll in Medicare three months before you turn 65 or otherwise become eligible.
+If eligible, you must have Medicare parts A and B to enroll in the retirement system's insurance and prescription drug plans.
+To allow for processing time, we recommend you enroll in Medicare three months before you turn 65 or otherwise become eligible.
 For most people, Medicare begins at age 65 or after 24 months of Social Security disability.

 If you, your spouse, or your dependents don't enroll in Medicare Part B when first eligible, the insurance for that person will be canceled.
 If you request reenrollment, coverage will begin on the first day of the sixth month after the Michigan Office of Retirement Services (ORS) receives all required forms and proofs.

-If you become disenrolled from Medicare for any reason, you will be disenrolled from the retiree insurance plan.
+If you're disenrolled from Medicare for any reason, you'll be disenrolled from the retiree insurance plan.
 You may be billed for the services Medicare would have covered back to the date of disenrollment.

 Enrolling in Medicare